 The duduza or comfort doll is an easy knitting project which can be taken up by both beginners and advanced knitters.
-The word 'duduza' means 'comfort' in Swahili and to begin with these dolls were given to HIV/AIDS-affected children in Africa.
-In the last few years these dolls have reached children of many different countries.
-The duduza dolls are made by people all over the world through their knitting groups, church groups, prayer groups, charities and as individuals.
+The word 'duduza' means 'comfort' in Swahili, and to begin with, these dolls were given to HIV/AIDS-affected children in Africa.

+I have always been interested in knitting for charities and found many interesting yet easy projects on the internet.
 I first came across the duduza or comfort doll project when I was searching for a simple knitted doll pattern to improve my knitting skills.
 I was looking for something that I could finish in a day or two.

 Two-Colour Duduza (Comfort) Doll Knitting Pattern

 The duduza doll can be made with just two different colours if you don't have a variety of colours available.
-To begin with decide what colour face you would like to make for the doll and start with that colour for the feet.
+To begin with, decide what colour face you would like to make for the doll and start with that colour for the feet.
 I downloaded the free pattern but made a few changes.
-Below is the pattern I followed using stocking stitch throughout:
+Below is the pattern I followed, using stocking stitch throughout:

-- Wool: 4 ply wool – any two colours
+- Wool: 4-ply wool, any two colours

 - Knitting Needles: 4 mm needles or above (USA size)